-Research Help (x1860).
-The Research Help desk provides individualized research assistance and is staffed by CMU degreed librarians most hours the library is open.
-Research help can also be obtained through our chat service, embedded in library and database web pages as well as course shells.
+Research Help: The Research Help desk provides drop-in individualized research assistance and is staffed by CMU degreed librarians most hours the library is open.
+Research help can also be obtained through scheduled consultation appointments or our 24/7 chat service.

-Interlibrary Loan (x1844).
-Material can be requested from other libraries throughout the state and beyond for items the library doesn't own.
-Journal articles are usually delivered online within a day, physical items within 3-5 business days.
+Interlibrary Loan: Material can be requested from other libraries throughout the state and beyond for items the library doesn't own.
+Journal articles are delivered electronically, usually within a day, physical items within 3-5 business days.